bobby-waitung-lo/financial-performance-data-analysis-Power-BI-Dashboard/README.md

 *(To be added: Include screenshots of each dashboard page for visual reference.)*

 ## Future Enhancements
-- Add predictive analytics to forecast sales trends for 2015.
 - Incorporate Key Influencers visual to analyze drivers of profitability.
 - Expand regional analysis with external economic data for deeper context.
 - Automate data refreshes for real-time updates (if connected to a live source).

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for suggestions, bug fixes, or additional features.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) or open an issue on GitHub.
+For questions or feedback, connect with me on [LinkedIn](https://www.linkedin.com/in/bobby-waitung-lo) or open an issue on GitHub.

 ---